 A jewelry appraisal can be done on most any item of jewelry including watches.
-Unmounted gemstones are not a requirement, in fact the jewelry being appraised doesn’t even have to contain a gemstone and could just be made of precious metals, such as platinum or gold.
+Unmounted gemstones are not a requirement; in fact, the jewelry being appraised doesn’t even have to contain a gemstone and could just be made of precious metals, such as platinum or gold.

 There are as many as 27 different types of appraisals.
-The purpose of a jewelry appraisal is to put a dollar value on the jewelry being appraised, most often for insurance purposes.
-An appraisal might also be necessary to settle an estate or a divorce.
-Or you might want to verify an item’s true market value before you commit to a purchase.
+The purpose of an appraisal is to put a dollar value on the jewelry being appraised, most often for insurance purposes.
+An appraisal might also be necessary to settle an estate or a divorce, or you might want to verify an item’s true market value before you commit to selling it.

 Market values change, so most professionals recommend you have fine jewelry appraised every two years.
-When you use Pav & Broome Fine Jewelry, it is often possible to receive an update, which is usually less costly than a brand new appraisal.
+When you use Pav & Broome Fine Jewelry, it is often possible to receive an updated appraisal, which is usually less costly than a brand-new appraisal.